2026 Agenda

 This panel examines how the European Health Data Space (EHDS) will reshape healthcare across Europe—connecting national systems, empowering patients, and enabling innovation.
 Discussion will focus on Member State implementation, EHDS governance and coordination, Ireland’s policy and readiness, cross-border data mobility, and secondary data use for research and innovation.
 From a business and innovation perspective, the panel will explore how EHDS can unlock new opportunities for health tech companies, startups, and research partnerships—creating scalable digital products, enabling access to high-quality data, and supporting the growth of a competitive European digital health ecosystem.
 It will also address the regulatory and technical alignment needed to deliver efficient, sustainable, and patient-centred care at scale.

-With Ireland’s AI for Care Strategy now published, this panel explores how Ireland and other countries are translating AI ambition into operational reality.
+With Ireland’s AI for Care Strategy now published, this panel explores how Ireland is translating AI ambition into operational reality.
 Speakers will share lessons on innovation, risk, regulation, adoption, and scale—highlighting what has worked, what has failed, and what we can learn as AI is embedded across care delivery and system management.

-Our speakers discuss how AI and automation are reshaping healthcare roles, professional identity, and workforce requirements.
-Drawing on early experience from AI adoption in healthcare settings, speakers will explore workforce readiness, governance, and training, focusing on how organisations can support learning, confidence, and adaptation—ensuring staff are empowered rather than displaced by digital change.
-Introduction from Linda Vernon.
+Linda discuss how AI and automation are reshaping healthcare roles, professional identity, and workforce requirements.
+Drawing on experience from AI adoption in healthcare settings, she discusses workforce readiness, governance, and training, focusing on how organisations can support learning, confidence, and adaptation—ensuring staff are empowered rather than displaced by digital change.